aka-highend/Sunshine/README.md

 # Sunshine
 A weather app which displays weather forecast from current location.
-Retrieve the data from openweathermap.
-Developed for Udacity's Advanced Android Development.
+Retrieve the data from openweathermap.org, developed for Udacity's Advanced Android Development.